runely/calendar-homey/README.md

 ## Changelog

+- 1.18.4
+    - Log out total event count aswell as imported event count for a calendar
 - 1.18.3
     - Fixed a bug where `Event changed` would be triggered when old event property had data but new event property was undefined/null OR vica versa (***sync issue***)
 - 1.18.2